What Does CCM Stand For? Everything You Need to Know

 1. It Improves the Customer Experience via Personalization

-Did you know that about 86% of consumers say they’re willing to pay more if it means they receive a higher level of customer service?
+Did you know that nearly 60% of consumers say they’re willing to pay more if it means they receive a higher level of customer service?
 In fact, personalization in customer communications is a leading trend in business communication.
 While you certainly want to provide as much one-on-one attention to your customers and leads as possible, you still need time and resources to manage your business.

 A good CCM system will do the heavy lifting for you by giving your clients personalized, real-time assistance on the communication channel that they prefer.
 For example, it can keep records of the purchases clients have made in the past, so that you can recommend new products that are likely to interest them.
 It makes it easy for customers to engage with your content and provides answers to common questions—meaning that customers won’t need to reach out to you directly as often.